 If you are contemplating traveling to Paris from London by train, you will be impressed.
 Above everything else, a ride on the train allows you to sit back and take in the beauty of the countryside.
 When you finally get to Paris, you can immerse yourself in the delights of Paris’s charms.

 The city has gleaming boutiques, state-of-the-art museums, and so much more.
 While you might be tempted to use all your money on shopping, you might want to save some for other experiences.
 For instance, a trip to Paris might be incomplete without setting foot in Le Louvre.
 However, while Le Louvre s absolutely stunning, you might want to save some time to visit smaller museums, such as Palais Galliera and Musee Rodin.

-The above information was last checked on 11/26/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Paris from London closer to your date of departure here
+The information above was last checked on 1/18/22.
+Remember to review the latest COVID-19 travel safety regulations for your train from London to Paris as this information can change.

 Return travel from France to United Kingdom is: Partially open.